 There is a 50% discount for students and accompanying persons.

-We will be keeping the traditional topics and sessions of the ISKM and complete it with a
+We will be keeping the traditional topics and sessions of the ISKM and will complete it with a

 special thematic session titled Bedrock and Alluvial: Primary and Secondary Raw